wangonya/wangonya.com/content/now.md

 - Learning OCaml
 - Reading:
   - Never Split the Difference: Negotiating As If Your Life Depended On It (Audiobook) - _Chris Voss_
-  - Think Like a Programmer: An Introduction to Creative Problem Solving - _V.
-Anton Spraul_
+  - Algorithmic Thinking - _Daniel Zingaro_